A generalized study of linear electromagnetic cascades in astrophysical sources: Summary

 In this work, we developed a generalized theory of electromagnetic cascades—defined as the reprocessing of high-energy gamma rays via pair production and pair radiation—that extends the classic Berezinsky treatment of IC-dominated cascades~\cite{Berezinsky:1975zz,Berezinsky:2016feh} to include cases where synchrotron losses dominate.
 The latter appears to be a generic feature of \textit{internal} cascades produced within astrophysical sources.

 Our main results are: \begin{itemize} \item For IC-dominated cascades with (bi)monochromatic targets (e.g., thermal bumps), we recover a Berezinsky-like broken power-law spectrum ($s_\gamma = 3/2 \to 2$).
 This occurs partially in TDEs, though synchrotron losses are also significant, resulting in hybrid behavior (see Fig.~\ref{fig:tde}); \item For non-thermal targets extending as power laws ($0 < s_t < 2$), monochromatic approximations fail and cascade universality is lost: the pair and photon spectra depend sensitively on the target.
 An example is shown for GRBs in Appendix~\ref{app:ic_dominated_grb}, where the IC component follows a power law, but not the canonical $s_\gamma = 3/2$ (Fig.~\ref{fig:grb_com}); \item For synchrotron-dominated cascades (treated here for the first time), the photon spectrum typically is a broken power law, with an extended high-energy range with $s_\gamma=2$, bounded below by the synchrotron frequency of the lowest-energy pairs.
 At lower energies, the spectrum breaks into $s_\gamma=3/2$.
 The break is caused by the corresponding transition in the pair spectrum from a high-energy soft-radiation regime to a low-energy cooling-only regime in which $\gamma\gamma$ pair production is interrupted.
 On the other hand, if the source is so compact that $\gamma\gamma$ pair production is efficient even at MeV energies, comparable with the electron mass, the break disappears and the photon spectrum has $s_\gamma=2$ down to very low energies, where it can be suppressed either by SSA or by the escape of the radiating pairs.
-This regime emerges across all benchmarks—GRBs (Fig.~\ref{fig:grb}), blazars (Fig.~\ref{fig:blazar}), TDEs (Fig.~\ref{fig:tde}), and AGN coronae (Fig.~\ref{fig:corona})—when magnetic energy density is sufficiently large. \end{itemize}
+This regime emerges across all benchmarks—GRBs (Fig.~\ref{fig:grb}), blazars (Fig.~\ref{fig:blazar}), TDEs (Fig.~\ref{fig:tde}), and AGN coronae (Fig.~\ref{fig:corona})—when magnetic energy density is sufficiently large.
+We have shown it to be surprisingly universal, and in general independent of the shape of the target photon spectrum. \end{itemize}

 Hadronic cascades typically settle into one or a combination of these regimes, depending on the relative importance of IC and synchrotron losses.
 A possible exception is when Bethe-Heitler (BH) losses dominate, injecting pairs across a broad energy range and potentially spoiling the cascade-down assumption.
 Since the process remains linear, a superposition approach could still apply, provided an analytical BH injection spectrum is available (e.g.,~\cite{Karavola:2024uog}); we leave this for future work.